ISS year-long mission: Selection

-In November 2012, NASA, the Russian Federal Space Agency (Roscosmos), and their international partners selected two veteran spacefarers for a one-year mission aboard the International Space Station in 2015.
+In November 2012, NASA, the Russian Federal Space Agency (Roscosmos), and their international partners selected two veteran spacefarers for a one-year mission aboard the ISS in 2015.
+Astronaut Scott Kelly was selected as the identical twin of Mark Kelly.
 The mission included collecting scientific data important to future human exploration of the Solar System.
-Kelly and Korniyenko already had an indirect connection: Kelly was a backup crew member for the station's Expedition 23/24 crews, where Korniyenko served as a flight engineer.
+Kelly and Kornienko already had an indirect connection: Kelly was a backup crew for the station's Expedition 23/24, where Korniyenko served as a flight engineer.